hemashushu/hemashushu.github.io/src/content/posts/2022-11-05-s01c01-cross-compile-and-run-the-first-program/index.en.md

 ## 3. GCC compiler

-The mainstream compilers currently in use are GCC and LLVM, both of which are open source and free and support cross-compilation.
+The mainstream compilers currently in use are GCC and LLVM, both of which are open source and free.
 However, GCC is more commonly used in the field of microcontrollers, which will be used in the later chapters discussing the principles of software and hardware communication.
 Therefore, for simplicity, only GCC will be discussed below.

 In addition to the compiler, the binary tool Binutils, debugging tool GDB, standard libraries, and kernel headers are often used when developing programs, collectively known as the GNU Toolchain.
 The GNU Toolchain can be easily installed through package managers in most Linux distributions.
 Depending on the compilation target, the names of the packages in the toolchain will also be different.
 For example, in Arch Linux, the RISC-V GNU Toolchain package names name: